 Roadmap

-A snapshot of where Watchfire is heading after Flare — what's shipped, what's likely next, and what we're still thinking about.
+A snapshot of where Watchfire is heading after Forge — what's shipped, what's likely next, and what we're still thinking about.

 Roadmap, not commitment